Viictor21/SOC-learning-path/MITRE_ATTCK_Framework/README.md

-Summary
-The "MITRE ATT&CK Framework" course delves into the MITRE ATT&CK knowledge base, which catalogs adversary tactics and techniques based on real-world observations.
-Key learning points include:

-Understanding the structure and purpose of the MITRE ATT&CK framework Mapping observed adversary behavior to the framework Utilizing the framework to enhance detection and response strategies The course includes practical exercises to apply the framework in real-world scenarios, improving threat intelligence and incident response capabilities.
+Summary:
+The MITRE ATT&CK Framework course provided in-depth knowledge about the framework's structure, including tactics, techniques, and procedures (TTPs) used by adversaries.
+The course emphasized the use of the framework to enhance threat detection, incident response, and threat intelligence efforts.

+Key Tools Learned:

+MITRE ATT&CK Navigator: Used for mapping and visualizing adversary behavior and TTPs.
+Threat Intelligence Platforms: Used for integrating ATT&CK data into threat intelligence workflows.